 2. Lumen5 - Best for Custom Branding

-Pricing: $29/month (Basic plan) Lumen5 was one of the first blog-to-video tools, and it shows in their feature depth.
+Pricing: $29 per month (Basic plan) Lumen5 was one of the first blog-to-video tools, and it shows in their feature depth.
 The brand kit system is particularly strong if you need consistent visual identity across dozens of videos.

 Why Lumen5 Works for Brands

 The brand kit saves everything: fonts, colors, logo placement, intro/outro templates.
 Once configured, every video automatically looks “on brand.”
-I set up a kit in 20 minutes and haven’t touched it since.
+Setting up a kit takes about 20 minutes, then it runs on autopilot.

 Template variety is extensive.
 Lumen5 offers templates for different social platforms (Instagram Reels, LinkedIn, YouTube Shorts) with correct aspect ratios and safe zones built in.